D0men1c0/ISSR_Darkweb/README.md

     Folder containing the analysis of tables (boards, threads, members, posts) merged into one

         1. `ContentAnalysis`
         Focuses on analysing the content of table posts using BERT models to extract topics.
+Contains notebook analysis (and their folders) on `White Nations` and `Dread` posts.

             - `DatasetsContentBERTopic`: Contains datasets with the original content field with information extracted from BERT.
+            - `LLAMA`: Stores the results of the use of Mistral on custom topic names.
-            - `ModelsContent`: Holds the specific BERTopic models for content analysis.
+            - `ModelsContent`: Holds the specific BERTopic models for content analysis (both pickle and safetensors).
             - `PreProcessFiles`: Contains the pre-processing files of the content field.
             - `ZeroShotClassificationResultsContent`: Stores the results of the zero shot classification on custom topic names.
-            - `LLAMA`: Stores the results of the use of LLAMA2 on custom topic names.

         2. `ThreadAnalysis`
         Focuses on analysing the content of table thread using BERT models to extract topics.
+Contains notebook analysis (and their folders) on `Raid Forums` and `Dread` threads.

             - `DatasetsThreadBERTopic`: Same role as the content, focusing instead on the thread
+            - `LLAMA`: Same role as the content, focusing instead on the thread.
+            - `Models`: Same role as the content, focusing instead on the thread.
             - `OtherFilesPreviousApproach`: Contains files from previous approaches.
+            - `PreProcessFiles`: Same role as the content, focusing instead on the thread.
             - `ResultsCluster`: Dataset on cluster analysis of a previous approach.
             - `ResultsGridSearchBERTopic`: Contains the results of the grid search of BERTopic.
             - `ZeroShotClassificationResults`: Same role as the content, focusing instead on the thread.
-            - `LLAMA`: Same role as the content, focusing instead on the thread.

     2. `SingleDatasetsAnalysis`
-    Contains analyses for separate individual tables (boards, discussions, members, messages).
+    Contains analyses for separate individual tables (boards, posts, members, threads) for the Dread dataset, as well as a threads table for Raid Forums and a posts table for White Nations.

 2. `Datasets`
 Stores tables datasets used in the project.